svc333/overview/whats-new/index.md

 Effective today the {{site.data.keyword.keymanagementserviceshort}} encryption key management service is available in the Sydney region.
 Sydney is the third region after US South (Dallas) and London to offer GA status for {{site.data.keyword.keymanagementserviceshort}} users.

-{{site.data.keyword.keymanagementserviceshort}} is an encryption key management service that offers a simple and economical key management solution for managing keys that are used to encrypt data stored in the {{site.data.keyword.Bluemix_notm}}. {{site.data.keyword.keymanagementserviceshort}} manages the entire life-cycle of keys from key creation through application use, key archival, and key destruction, while also enforcing separation of duties between data management and key management.
+{{site.data.keyword.keymanagementserviceshort}} is an encryption key management service that offers a simple and economical key management solution for managing keys that are used to encrypt data that is stored in the {{site.data.keyword.Bluemix_notm}}. {{site.data.keyword.keymanagementserviceshort}} manages the entire life-cycle of keys from key creation through application use, key archival, and key destruction, while also enforcing separation of duties between data management and key management.

 {{site.data.keyword.keymanagementserviceshort}} supports BYOK (Bring-Your-Own-Key – customer managed encryption) with applicable IBM data services.
 BYOK allows users to import master root-of-trust encryption keys created internally to better manage the security of their data-at-rest saved in the {{site.data.keyword.Bluemix_notm}}.